hypo69/hypo/pytest/gemini - set 1/en/utils/convertors/__init__.md

-# Example test case demonstrating how to test for exceptions
+# Example test case demonStarting how to test for exceptions
 def test_dummy_function_raises_exception_on_invalid_input():
   """Checks that a specific exception is raised for invalid input.""" with pytest.raises(TypeError):